The Roles, Risks, and Stages of Personal Injury Trials

 Right to argue aggressively

 Closing argument is the only opportunity counsel has to argue their case aggressively.
 While they must argue from the evidence, they may argue passionately.
-After closing is complete and the plaintiff has made their rebuttal, the case is given to the jury to decide.
+After the closing is complete and the plaintiff has made their rebuttal, the case is given to the jury to decide.
 The jury usually receives written instructions, which direct them to the law and rules governing this type of case.

 While each lawyer may comment on the evidence admitted at trial during the closing, neither the evidence nor the law should ever be misquoted or misstated.
 This would be grounds for a mistrial.
 Further sanctions may be imposed against the lawyer for engaging in such misconduct.
 It may also lead to a judicial finding of contempt of court, which may lead to suspension or even disbarment from the practice of law, depending on the circumstances.